LiviaMedeiros/todestrieb/README.md

 2. Use [NAgitan](https://xn--80aalyho.xn--p1ai/magireco/NAgitan/acceptance) to export data from your `user.zip` backup, and save that data by clicking on bottom right corner of page.<br>
 <img src="https://todestrieb.magica-us.com/img/tutorial/NAgitan.png" />

-※ Import via file is not a transfer: if you kept the file copy in original location, it will still allow to play the original app as well.<br>
+※ Import via file is not a transfer: if you kept the file copy in original location, it will still allow playing the original app as well.<br>
 ※ The file starts with `{"data":{` and must be less than 4KB.
 Do not throw wrong files.

 Then visit the [import page](https://todestrieb.magica-us.com/setup).